Meet George Logo

 • Any additional context you want to include

 Energy consultancies typically create one profile per client.
 Suppliers and network operators create one profile for their own organisation.
 You can switch between profiles at any time - the answers adapt automatically.
+See how profiles work.

 What are specialist workflows?